 Service Metadata Publisher Redirection

-For each Participant, the Business Document Metadata Service Location can only point to a single Service Metadata Publisher.
+For each Participant, the Business Document Metadata Service Location can only point to a single Service Metadata Publisher within that network.
 However, there are cases where a Participant would want to use different Service Metadata Publishers for different document types or processes.
 This is supported by Service Metadata Publisher Redirection.

 In this pattern, the sender is redirected by the Service Metadata Publisher to a secondary, remote Service Metadata Publisher where the actual Service Metadata can be found.
 A Redirect element within the response points to the SMP that holds further information about the destination SMP, as illustrated in the following diagram: